Visual Field

 Donate

 It has taken a significant effort to develop this application.
 If you find it useful in your project - consider making a donation.
-Donations will go directly towards continued development efforts.
-Whilst there remains incomplete browser support, and incomplete standards support for WebSQL, it's not really possible to provide any sort of product support but its hoped that you still find this application useful none-the-less.
-Thanks for your support.
-Donation and Sponsorship opportunities are available by contacting the author directly.
+Donations will go directly towards continued Open Source development efforts and potential rewrite of this app as a SQLite wasm implementation.

 Map tiles © OpenStreetMap